Would you like to learn how to get started with forex trading in South Africa?

 They’ll give you R250 to try their trading conditions out and its something that every new trader should try.

 Blackstone Futures – They’re an STP broker, no dealing desk and they won’t trade against you.

-I’ve also met the CEO to have a conversation with him and their level of service is great to see in this country.
+I’ve met the CEO to have a conversation, been to their offices in Rivonia and I think that their level of service is great.

 They’re currently running a competition, find all the details here.